Healthdirect Free Australian health advice you can count on.

 Key facts

-• Some tests are done under anaesthetic and require fasting for safety reasons.
+• Some tests are done under sedation and you need to fast for safety reasons.

 • Keep taking your medicines when you are fasting, unless your doctor tells you not to.

-• If you have diabetes, speak to your doctor before fasting to find out how you can fast safely.
+• If you have diabetes, are pregnant or breastfeeding, speak to your doctor about how you can fast safely.

 Why do I need to fast before a test?